DIY: Finishing What We Start

 My husband, Martin, used to say, “Katie, why are you starting a new project now when you know you can’t finish it?”

-Now I ask myself if I intend to finish what I’m starting.
-It’s no fun having half-finished ideas all around us.
-Yeah, I like flagging new DIY ideas on my Pinterest account as much as anybody.
-But even more?
-I like the feeling of getting those DIY projects done.
+I now first ask myself if I intend to finish what I’m starting.
+It’s no fun having half-finished ideas staring at me.
+Yeah, I like flagging new DIY ideas on Pinterest—but even more?
+I prefer the feeling of just getting those DIY projects done.

 Get our weekly email called